LockdownRP-PZ/Rulebook/README.md

 - You may only steal 30 units of encumbrance total per theif, up to a maximum of three thieves.

+### 3.4 Do not steal vehicles.

+- You may steal FROM a vehicle however you cannot steal THE vehicle.

-### 3.4 Do not bully a player or faction through stealing.
+### 3.5 Do not bully a player or faction through stealing.

-- You may only steal from a player or faction once in a 72 hour period.
+- You may only steal from a player or faction once in a 72 (real-life) hour period.

-### 3.5 Report your theft be opening a support ticket.

-- Open a support ticket letting us know the list of items that you have stolen and the players involved and the victim.

-- This is so we can keep track of legitimate raids, duplications and bugs.
-Failing to report the raid makes it illegal and all items will be returned to the owner.
-This step must be done within 1 hour of the action taking place so that we can log it and inform the owner if they raise it as a bug.
-Vehicle theft must be included in the support ticket.
-Even if the action is roleplayed out with the player present.
-Same time limit applies.
+### 3.6 Leave a clue

-## 3.3 When a player has stolen from another players base, they must leave clues behind to determine who the culprit was.
+- When a player has stolen from another player, whether at their base, their vehicle, or elsewhere, they must leave a clue behind give the victim a lead on the culprit.
+- Clues are done in the form of a note and/or items.
 - Some examples of this could be "*A torn piece of leather with a biker patch was left at the scene of the crime.
 Some black hair dye could be seen splashed on the walls.*"

-### 2.13 "Clues."

-- Whether stealing from a safehouse or a vehicle, or even coming across an old safehouse of a dead character a "clue" gives the player infomation about the location.
-Clues are done in the form of a note.
-- Moderators will enforce this ruling.
-This ruling has been done to make sure players roleplay any criminal interaction that has taken place.
-We are a story driven server, not a game mechanics driven server.
-- When stealing from a safehouse or a vehicle, a clue must be left at the scene of the crime to lead a trail back to the player.
-Clues can be done in the form of a note.
-- When coming across an old safehouse of a dead character, when it is safe to loot the property, there will be a "clue" outside of the safehouse.
-This clue can vary but it will inform you that the property has been abandoned and is clear for looting.

-## 3.4 You may steal FROM a vehicle however you cannot steal THE vehicle.

-### 3.4.1 Standard theft rules apply.

-### 3.4.2 You may only carry 30lbs per person total of items from said player/faction vehicle, up to a maximum of three players that are looting.

-### 3.4.3 You cannot steal from the vehicle if it is within the safehouse boundaries and the player is offline.

-### 3.4.4 You cannot steal from a nomadic players base while they are offline, this is due to their vehicle being a safehouse claim.

-### 3.4.5 If you steal an item from the vehicle, you must leave a clue by the vehicle.
-I.E "*A torn piece of denim clothing has been left at the scene with red hair dye splattered over the clothing piece*."
+- "*A torn piece of denim clothing has been left at the scene with red hair dye splattered over the clothing piece*."

-### 3.4.6 You must have a claim by the vehicle for this to be valid.
+- This rule exists to make sure players roleplay any criminal interaction that has taken place.
+We are a story driven server, and thefts are expected to result in roleplay.

+### 3.5 Report your theft by opening a support ticket.

+- Open a support ticket and describe the theft.
+Include the following, using screenshots and/or text:
+  - The list of items stolen
+  - The list of accomplices
+  - The victim(s) of the theft
+  - The clue(s) left at the scene
+  - A screenshot showing that the victim was online.
+- These tickets are necessary to keep track of legitimate raids, bugs, and unexplained losses.
+- Failing to report the raid makes it illegal.
+All items will be returned to the owner.
+- Thefts must be reported within 1 hour of the action taking place.
+- Reporting the theft is necessary even if the action is roleplayed out with the player present.
+The same time limit applies.

 # PVP RULES